 7 Reasons to Try Qi Gong for RSD/CRPS

 It’s almost unbelievable, right?
 No, i am over the FREE part.
 Actually, I’m not.
 That still excites me.
 But what I am getting at is how a form of moving meditation can alleviate pain and so many symptoms.
-Here are 7 benefits of qi gong and tai chi from the blog linked below.
+Here are 7 benefits of qi gong and tai chi.
 I have never tried tai chi but I imagine at some point I will.
 What I love most about qi gong is that I feel confident in my abilities to control my pain.
 It takes work but I feel it has helped me immensely.

 Cultivating the Qi through Integral Qigong and Tai Chi triggers numerous health benefits: